nisaTahsin/SENG350-Project/ScopeChanges.md

 Our first general narrowing of the scope involved focusing primarily on staff functionalities.
 At the point in the development process when the scope changes where introduced we had already implemented the UI framework for most of the Admin features, and one of the Registrar features.
 However, since we were constrained by the deadline, we decided not to implement the backend functionality of these features.
-The reduced scope will include all Staff features covered in the [Project Requirements Document](prd.md), but will omit almost all Admin and Registrar features aside from login functionality.
+The reduced scope will include all Staff features covered in the [Project Requirements Document](prd.md) except for booking history and booking cancellation, but will omit almost all Admin and Registrar features aside from login functionality.

 ### Ommited Requirements and User Stories
 - REQ-R-2: Registrars can maintain classrooms and time slots [See GitLab Issue #12]